kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/nexus/nexus_lab.md

 ## Step 5: Get the Admin Password

+Use the following command,

+`docker exec -it nexus cat /nexus-data/admin.password`

 ![Getting the admin password to log in](/blog/images/dev_ops/nexus/Admin_pass.PNG)

-### Commands Used

-- docker exec -it nexus cat /nexus-data/admin.password

 ### Commands Explained